Embiggenerd/go-ribbit/README.md

 # go-ribbit

-A containerized, micro services version of ribbit.
+A containerized, micro services user authenrication.
+Just a learning experiment, not presented as a full fledged app.
+To use, clone the repo, and run docker-compose -f docker-compose-prod.yml up.
+Uses port 80.

 ## In Detail
 * React with React router, redux, and react-native are used for front end